By the Numbers

 American troops were desperately short of animals during their entire time in France.
 General John J. Pershing, commander of the A.E.F., personally intervened several times to try to increase the number of animals available to his troops.
 In his Final Report, published by the War Department in 1919, he details how hard he pushed to get adequate numbers of draft animals, but to little avail.
 Pershing was a cavalry officer, an expert horseman, and clearly understood the problem from every aspect.

 The supply of animals (mainly draft horses and mules) after the U.S. entered the war was a problem because there were not enough ships available to take both animals and men to France, and the Allied forces (Britain and France) were clamoring for fighting men.
 As with all armies, the logistics of supply and transportation did not get as much attention as did the soldier that was being supported.
 Yet, that soldier could not fight without food, ammunition, and in WW1, without animals.

 Every army has stories of being told to do more with less, to make do, until supply lines can catch up.
 In WW1, this meant that horses and mules also had to make do, and work longer days, because there were not enough animals to allow for the needed rest periods.
 There were also not enough harnesses, saddles, blankets, brushes, or horse shoes.
 But mainly, there simply were not enough animals, and this caused great suffering and overwork to those that were there.
-At times, there was not even enough food.
+At times, there was also not enough food.

 Horsetrading Deals With France